 - Blockages.
-You must keep wastes and drains clear to prevent them becoming blocked, and also try to clear any blockages. - Cookers, including installation or disconnection - Curtain battens, poles or rails - ► Doors (internal doors) - Electricity and gas meters - ▶ Floor coverings such as carpets or vinyl you have laid yourself (to note laminate flooring is only allowed if there is no one living beneath you because it is noisy when walked on an can cause a nuisance to neighbours) - Forced entry damage caused by police after criminal activity - Garden maintenance including looking after any trees - Glazing - Key and fob replacements

-- Kitchen units (door catches, handles and hinges)
+You must keep wastes and drains clear to prevent them becoming blocked, and also try to clear any blockages. - Cookers, including installation or disconnection - Curtain battens, poles or rails - Doors (internal doors) - ► Floor coverings such as carpets or vinyl you have laid yourself (to note laminate flooring is only allowed if there is no one living beneath you because it is noisy when walked on an can cause a nuisance to neighbours) - Forced entry damage caused by police after criminal activity - Garden maintenance including looking after any trees - Glazing - ► Key and fob replacements - Kitchen units (door catches, handles and hinges)

 - Locks

-- ▶ Light bulbs
+- Light bulbs

-- ► Limescale removal
+- Limescale removal

 - Plug chains to baths, sinks and basins

-- Radiator bleeding

 - Sealants to bath

 - ► Sheds in the garden

-- Toilet seats
+- ► Toilet seats

-- ► Tiling or grouting
+- ▶ Tiling or grouting

 - Windows (handles, locks, draught excluders)